quil-lang/qvm/README.md

 ```

 The QVM application has a few command-line switches used to configure
 the QVM.
-To explore those options, see the output of
+To explore those options, see the output of the following command:

 ```
 $ ./qvm --help